thayub/eddmann/posts/2012-06-28-phpass-the-go-to-password-hashing-library.markdown

     if ($phpass->CheckPassword($password, $hash))
       echo 'We have found a match!';

-I am an avid CodeIgniter user at present, and was happy to discover that a quick search on GitHub returned a very cool PHPass wrapper library (love the use of the <span class="snippet">_call</span> function).
+I am an avid CodeIgniter user at present, and was happy to discover that a quick search on GitHub returned a very cool PHPass wrapper library (love the use of the '\_call' function).
 The library can be found [here](https://github.com/segersjens/CodeIgniter-Phpass-Library).

 The one and only point I hope you take away from this article is that if you are using PHP, use PHPass as your password hashing library!